Paper Style Guide

 - Presentations pre-loaded to the computer.
 Please upload your file to the shared Google Drive folder by November 30.
 If you could not upload your presentation or had last minute changes, please bring your presentation on a jump drive.

 Draft and Final Paper Submissions

 Draft papers are due November 1, 2018.
 Please upload your file here.
 Please name your file as Corresponding author last name and first few words of the title (example: Belanger-Getting to Scale).

 Final papers (to be published in the conference proceedings) are due January 15, 2018.
 Please see the paper guidelines page for specifics on formatting.
-More information on sending the final paper files is forthcoming.
+More information on sending the final paper files will be shared after the conference.

 All Presenters (Paper and Poster)

 Don’t forget to check out our resources page for tips on creating effective presentations and posters.

 For paper presenters: please upload your presentation file(s) in this Google Drive folder by November 30, 2018 (5:00 p.m. eastern standard time).